How to Add, Edit, Delete Features

 To edit geometry of a point feature simply adjust the location by panning the map or use GPS in the same manner as when adding new features.
 Once you are happy with your changes, press Done.

-# Edit geometry of lines or areassince Input 1.8.0
+# Edit geometry of lines or areassince Input App 1.8.0

 It is also possible to edit the geometry of lines and areas.
-Tap on a feature and press the Edit geometry button.
+Tap on a line or polygon feature and press the Edit button.
+Then select Edit geometry.

 The vertices of the feature will be highlighted and you can move or remove them as needed.
 Press Done to confirm your changes.

-# Redraw geometry of lines or areassince Input 1.8.0
+# Redraw geometry of lines or areassince Input App 1.8.0

 The existing geometry of lines and areas can also be redrawn.

-Tap the Advanced button and select the Redraw option.
+In the feature's form, tap the Advanced button and select the Redraw geometry option.
 Now you can record the new geometry using the tools in the bottom panel.

-# Split geometry of lines or areassince Input 1.6.0
+# Split geometry of lines or areassince Input App 1.6.0

 Lines and areas can be split into two or more new features that will keep the same attributes as the original feature.